uyuni-project/uyuni-rfc/accepted/00000-modular-repos-with-clm.md

 The Java backend is responsible for filtering out unselected module streams and building the repository with the desired packages through CLM.

 ### API
-A Python API parses and interprets the module metadata, resolves modular dependencies and translates specified modules and streams to an actual package list.
+A standalone Python executable that parses and interprets the module metadata, resolves modular dependencies and translates specified modules and streams to an actual package list.
+The API access is via STDIN (CLI args) and STDOUT in JSON string.

-The API is implemented as a standalone Python process utilizing the Python port of [libmodulemd](https://github.com/fedora-modularity/libmodulemd), which is used for structural parsing of `modules.yaml` files.
-The communication with the backend will be through STDIN (CLI args) and STDOUT in JSON string.
+It utilizes the Python port of [libmodulemd](https://github.com/fedora-modularity/libmodulemd), which is used for structural parsing of `modules.yaml` files.
 An example of such implementation is provided in [attachments/00000-modular-repos-api.py](attachments/00000-modular-repos-api.py).

 ### UI